 Students are given written warning by their faculty instructors if they are failing a required course, if there is concern about the student's professional behavior.
 The warning will list specific areas in which the student is failing to meet course objectives, clinical competence, or professional behavior, and will list specific steps the student must take to obtain a passing grade.
 The warning is discussed with the student who may add comments and then signs the warning and receives a copy.
 A copy of the warning is sent to the academic advisor who places it in the student's academic record.
-A copy of the warning is also sent to the Associate Dean of Professional Graduate Programs and relevant course faculty.
 Academic/clinical course warnings may be given at any time during the course as determined by the course faculty.